How refinancing your mortgage could help you save money, increase cash flow, and consolidate debt

 So how do you ensure that a mortgage refinance actually works in your favour?

-According to Educators Agent-Regional Director Chris Knoch, the key is in being forward thinking.
+According to Educators Mortgage Agent Level 1 – Regional Director, Lending Services Chris Knoch, the key is in being forward-thinking.

 “When education members contact me about the possibility of refinancing, many times it develops from a desire to solve an immediate cash flow crisis,” says Chris.
-“While it’s a very valid reason to contemplate a refinance, particularly when you consider what’s been happening in recent months, refinancing to fill a one-time financial need may not be the only important financial consideration.
-Refinancing should be viewed as a ‘forward thinking’ solution.”
+“While it’s a very valid reason to contemplate a refinance, particularly when you consider what’s been happening in recent months (e.g., rising interest rates), refinancing to fill a one-time financial need may not be the only important financial consideration.
+Hence why refinancing should always be viewed as a ‘forward-thinking’ solution.”

 Chris goes on to elaborate as to what that means.